 How not to push, and what will happen

-Since SiteGround’s set up is a bit more rudimentary, if you apply the same workflow and just instead add a SiteGround remote and try to push there (without pulling or cloning from SiteGround first), you’ll likely get a warning like:
+Since SiteGround is set up as an origin, if you just try to push there (without pulling or cloning from SiteGround first), you’ll likely get a warning like:

 Updates were rejected because the remote contains work that you do not have locally.